FedExPipah/hw1/questions.md

 I have a mac so for me it will be “Cmd+Opt+J” to open the chrome console.

 4.Find a website that has errors,take a screenshot and upload it into your repository.
-I opened The New York Times "https://www.nytimes.com/" and I see some yellow triangles that might be errors.
+I opened the RGB color code website https://www.rapidtables.com/web/color/purple-color.html, the chrome consle showed some red lines that might be errors.
 The screenshot is in another file.